usab-skrow/swe-ireland/subtopics/negotiation.md

         2. Sick Leave (If you are sick / injured)
         3. Paternity/Maternity/Adoption Leave (If you become a parent)
         4. Other Leaves (misc)
-        5. Wellness days (Certain companies give additional days off to engg orgs every quarter)
+        5. Wellness days (Certain companies give additional days off to orgs every quarter)
     2. Pension
     3. Work from anywhere policy (work from another country for a few days)
     4. Insurance